 Art + Architecture Fabrication Lab, a required course for students majoring in Architecture, Fine Arts and Design, offers students supervised professional construction and safety training using the Fabrication tools and equipment.
 Students complete a variety of practical construction-based projects to develop and practice proper material and tool use.
-The conceptual, theoretical and practical instruction received in this course will prepare students for studio-based course work and provide future access to the tools and labs in the Department of Art + Architecture.
-Cross-listed with ART 104.
+The conceptual, theoretical and practical instruction received in this course will prepare students for studio based course work and provide future access to the tools and labs in the Department of Art + Architecture.

 Students will engage in an active interrogation of the city, understanding its structure and patterns and simultaneously uncovering the social imperatives of its residents.
 They will learn how to use the tools and conventions of representation and apply them creatively and rigorously in the examination of the city at different scales and in varying contexts.
 Through small-scale design projects, students will evolve designs based on research and exploration and a critical reading of the built environment that takes into account aspects of ecology and landscape.

 This is an introductory course to the art, science and practical implementation of community gardening techniques.
 Students study local community-supported agriculture programs, analyze different models for urban garden projects, and develop and hold community garden design meetings.
 Based on research, field trips, first-hand study of the university garden site and hosting of university-wide meetings, students will produce a draft proposal for the university garden by the end of the semester.Restricted to Freshman class

 The intention of this course is to develop an understanding of architectonics.
 Lectures and studio projects explore the concepts of dimension, scale, and order.
 Design investigations are assigned to develop methods for analysis, articulation of space, relationships of scale, and clarity of structure.Restricted to Architecture and Community Desig majors